 Idaho Child Support Guidelines

+It can be difficult to figure out what each parent should pay when it comes to child support.
 Idaho's child support guidelines are intended to give specific guidance to courts conducting child support proceedings within the state.
 The idea is that the guidelines will produce an equitable and uniform approach to establishing child support obligations within the state.

 There are four basic underlying principles that Idaho's child support guidelines are based on: